 Using Printables to Help Kids Share Feelings

-When my daughter struggled with sensory processing, I never thought to browse google for free resources and printables that would help her express her feelings and emotions.
+When my daughter struggled with sensory processing, I never thought to browse google for an emotions worksheet that would help her express the way she was feeling.
 Learning how to help kids with emotions can be difficult.
+We created our own pages using hand-drawn emoji faces before we finally just created an emotions worksheet, which grew into a whole activity pack, complete with feelings pictures instead of hand-drawn ones.
+She enjoyed this much more.

 There are so many free resources on emotions that can be helpful for young children who struggle to express their feelings and communicate what they are feeling.

-We have listed out several free printables on feelings and emotions along with activities that can help your kids communicate their feelings and teach your child to identify and express emotions and learn how to cope when they feel overwhelmed.
+We have created several free printables on feelings and emotions along with activities that can help your kids communicate their feelings, and teach your child to identify and express emotions and learn how to cope when they feel overwhelmed.
 These free feelings printables can be of great help to you.

 Free Feelings and Emotions Printables:

-We have done the legwork of searching for printable emotions worksheets, face emotion cards, and feelings games that you can use to teach coping skills.
+We have done the legwork of searching for printable emotions worksheets, face emotion cards, a feelings chart for kids, and feelings games that you can use to teach coping skills.
+Be sure to grab our free resources as well; you’ll find them below.

 Feelings and Emotions Flash Cards: